Part 1 – Securities Fraud in Canada

 Uramin Inc.

-According to its filed securities disclosure and a book that Dattels participated in about the deal, some of the people involved in Uramin Inc. with Dattels included John Ian Stalker, Edwin L. Phelps, Samuel Jonah, Neil Herbert, James Pitman, Ian Watson, Graham Mascall, Michael Beck, Francis Daniels and the Brexiter James Mellon.
-According to a book they paid to be created about themselves and Uramin, the idea to start a uranium issuer stemmed from watching Frank Guistra and Ian Telfer start a uranium issuer with a Russian brought in from Canaccord.
+According to its filed securities disclosure and a book that Dattels had written about the deal, some of the people involved in Uramin Inc. with Dattels included John Ian Stalker, Samuel Jonah, Neil Herbert, James Pitman, Ian Watson, Graham Mascall, Michael Beck, Francis Daniels and the Brexiter James Mellon.
+According to a book they paid to be created about themselves and Uramin, the idea to start a uranium issuer stemmed from watching Frank Guistra and Ian Telfer start a uranium issuer with a Russian national.

-The Senator told Parliament “there was no uranium” and she stated that various audits, including one by the French Parliament found that “Dattels and his associates lied outright about their uranium reserves and deposits.”
-We have not been able to find an audit which says that.
+The Senator told Canadian Parliament “there was no uranium” and she stated that various audits, including one by the French Parliament found that “Dattels and his associates lied outright about their uranium reserves and deposits.”
+We have not been able to find an audit document which confirms what the Senator stated.

 No uranium?
 Some uranium?